channingwalton/tree/README.md

 - Nodes can have multiple children
 - Each node has a unique UUID identifier
 - Nodes can have named references to other nodes in the graph
-- When a node is duplicated, all references to it are updated to point to the new node
+- When a node is duplicated, all references internal to the subtree are updated to point to the correspongin nodes in the duplicate node.
+References external to the copied node remain in place.
-- When a node is duplicated, the NodeEntry is reset
+- When a node is duplicated, the Node data is reset

 ### 2.2 Key Characteristics
 - **Tree Structure**: Fundamentally a tree with parent-child relationships